Are your feedback forms EAA & WCAG compliant?

 How are Mopinion feedback forms accessible?

-All the element colours in the form builder are adjustable, so you can still create forms that match your company’s look and feel – only now they’ll also be accessible to all users!
+Additionally, all element colours in the form builder are adjustable, allowing you to create forms that match your company’s look and feel – only now they’ll also be accessible to all users!